Lake Attitash is our shared community space and we all need to contribute.

 The Lake Attitash Association needs ongoing financial support to manage the growth of invasive plants – primarily milfoil, curlyleaf pondweed and water chestnuts.
 LAA conducted a major fund raising campaign in 2011 and, with financial assistance from both Amesbury and Merrimac the whole lake (365 acres) was treated for invasive weeds in 2012.
 Since that time, the LAA has managed to control regrowth using hand-pulling, Diver Assisted Suction Harvesting and spot treatment in small areas of dense regrowth.

-Lake Attitash is a 365 acre lake.
-In June 2017 only 17 acres needed to be treated for Milfoil and Curlyleaf pondweed.
-LAA weed watchers and the lake management company did not see significant regrowth later in the season.
-Volunteers who annually pull water chestnuts in Back River found no regrowth this year after 7 years of vigilant hand pulling.
+Each year there is some regrowth of Milfoil and based on findings of the volunteer weedwatchers, a small portion of the lake is retreated each year to keep the spread of Milfoil under control LAA weed watchers and the lake management company continue to survey after treatment and does not typically see significant regrowth later in the season.
+Volunteers who annually pull water chestnuts in Back River have been finding little or no regrowth after many years of vigilant hand pulling.
 Although native plants can reach nuisance levels, native plants are not targeted by these efforts and annual vegetative surveys indicate a healthy range of native plant growth.

 Milfoil was probably carried from other lakes to Lake Attitash on boats and trailers.
 If allowed to spread unchecked, milfoil would in a few years choke off sunlight that creates oxygen for fish and make swimming, boating and fishing nearly impossible.
 Meadowbrook is a vivid example of what Lake Attitash would become without vigilant invasive weed management.